 In the course of collecting Usage Information we may also collect your IP address, MAC Address or other unique identifier (each a “Device Identifier”) for the computer, mobile device, internet provider or other technology (collectively, “Device”) you use to access the Site.
 A Device Identifier is a number that is automatically assigned to your Device when you access a web site or its servers.
 Our computers identify your Device by its Device Identifier.
 When you visit the Site, we may view your Device Identifier.
 We use this information to identify repeat visitors to our Site.
 We also may use this information to enhance the Site and troubleshoot issues with access or use of our Site.
 We may associate your Device Identifier with your Personal Information.

-The technologies used on the Site, including Device Identifiers, to collect Usage Information may include, without limitation:
+The technologies used on the Services, including Device Identifiers, to collect Usage Information may include, without limitation:

 If you want to prevent the use of certain cookies, you do have the ability to opt out.
 Please refer to the “Your Access to and Control Over Your Information” Section below for details on how to opt out.

-We use Google Analytics to understand how users use our site so as to enhance the user experience on our Site.
+We use Google Analytics to understand how users use our Services so as to enhance the user experience on our Services.
 If you wish to opt-out of Google Analytics, go to https://tools.google.com/dlpage/gaoptout?hl=en-GB.

 II.
 How Do We Use Your Information?